 Nike Flyknit Trainer Style

-The Nike Flyknit Trainer is a versatile shoe that combines function and fashion.
-With its various colorways that range from subtle and low-key to bold, there’s something in it to suit every taste and preference.
+Nike’s Flyknit Trainers are versatile shoes that combine function and fashion seamlessly.
+With the wide range of colorways that range from subtle and low-key to bold offered for this silhouette, there’s something to suit every taste and preference.

-The most notable feature of the men’s and women’s Nike Flyknit Trainers is their use of the Flyknit technology, which has recently made the transition from using manufactured polyester to recycled polyester as the yarn core of its shoes.
+The most striking feature of the men’s and women’s Nike Flyknit Trainers is their use of the renowned Flyknit technology, which has recently made the transition from using manufactured polyester to recycled polyester as the yarn core of its shoes.
 The Flyknit technology now makes use of recycled PET bottles to produce new yarn and convert these into fabric.
 A fact nature lovers would surely appreciate.

 - The Nike Flyknit Trainer weighs in at around 8.4 oz.